lMoosel/MMRGraph/README.md

 # Notes
-- Currently rewriting the decision making structure of the AI
+- May Rewrite the decision making structure
-  - currently just focuses on a specific color
 - Normally writes to a file but I have commented it out
 - You are able to play against in AI but need to provide it weights